Canon G7 X Mark II vs Fujifilm X20

 It is notable that the G7X Mark II offers wifi support, while the X20 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X20 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X20 was succeeded by the Fujifilm X30.
+Both the G7X Mark II and the X20 have been discontinued, but can regularly be found used on eBay.
+The X20 was replaced by the Fujifilm X30, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Fujifilm X20 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.